 Serve up gorgeous bouquets of grilled broccolini on a bed of chewy barley, caramelised shallots and sweet dried cranberries.
-A grain salad perfect for those cooler months or when you’re entertaining family and friends.
+A grain and broccolini salad perfect for those cooler months or when you’re entertaining family and friends.

-Why I Love Grilled Broccolini and Barley Salad
+Why You’ll Love Grilled Broccolini Salad

 What Is Broccolini?